graphops/graphcast-poc/README.md

 ```

 ## 🎚️ Configuring
-Currently the only way to change the base configuration of the Graphcast SDK is to change the environment variables in the `Dockerfile` - `INDEXER_ADDRESS`, `GRAPH_NODE_HOST`, `ETH_NODE` and `NETWORK_URL`.
+Currently the only way to change the base configuration of the Graphcast SDK is to change the environment variables in the `Dockerfile` - `INDEXER_ADDRESS`, `GRAPH_NODE_HOST`, `ETH_NODE` and `NETWORK_SUBGRAPH`.
 That should be enough in terms of flexibility for now.

 ## 🆕 Upgrading
 Updates to this POC will be merged into the `main` branch once their respective PR has been approved.
 The POC will not be distributed as a npm package or as releases on Github, since at this stage it is not recommended to be used in production.